Studio-Elsewhere/Recharge-Room-Troubleshooting-Guide/docs/overview/trouble.md

 <img src="./images/home1.jpg" width="auto" height="320">

-If the projector is stuck on the Google Chromecast home screen, **click into the Youtube App** and say, **“Ok Google, activate menu.”**
+If the projector is stuck on the Google Chromecast home screen, **click into the Youtube App** and say, **“Ok Google, activate serenity beach.”**

 You should see a black notification banner that says, **“Python”**, indicating that the room has reconnected.